Vlad-creator/Scan_utility/README.md

 ### Within the framework of the task, 3 types of “suspicious” content in the file were identified:

-1. JS suspicious: js file containing the line: '<script>evil_script()</script>'
+1. JS suspicious: js file containing the line: '''<script>evil_script()</script>'''
-2. CMD suspicious: CMD/BAT file containing the line: 'rd /s /q "c:\windows"'
+2. CMD suspicious: CMD/BAT file containing the line: '''rd /s /q "c:\windows"'''
-3. EXE suspicious: EXE/DLL file containing lines: 'CreateRemoteThread, CreateProcess'
+3. EXE suspicious: EXE/DLL file containing lines: '''CreateRemoteThread, CreateProcess'''

 ### Upon completion of the utility, the user should be presented <br>
 ### with a scan report containing the following information: